apache/fury-site/docs/guide/csharp/configuration.md

 - Register only the expected types before deserializing untrusted payloads.
 - Use `CheckStructVersion(true)` with `Compatible(false)` for intentional same-schema payloads.
 - Set `MaxDepth(...)` to reject unexpectedly deep dynamic object graphs.
+- Set `MaxGraphMemoryBytes(...)` as an approximate gate for collection, map, array, struct, and object-heavy payloads.
+It is not an exact heap cap; leaf values are gated by remaining input bytes.
 - Keep the remote schema metadata limits at their defaults unless the data is not malicious and a trusted peer sends larger metadata or many schema versions.
 - Prefer generated or registered concrete models over broad dynamic fields for untrusted input.